learn-co-students/module-1-code-challenge-round-2-online-web-ft-0-object-oriented-ruby-assessment---budgets-1562686250/README.md

 ### Object Oriented Ruby Syntax

 1. Invalid syntax, program exits with syntax error when run
-2. Incorrect use of syntax, program exits with runtime errors
+2. Incorrect use of syntax, program exits with runtime error
-3. Program runs without raising an error, but is incomplete or has logic bugs
+3. Program executes without errors, but is incomplete or misuses syntax.
-4. Program executes successfully, but code may have minor flaws or non-idiomatic Ruby
+4. Program executes without errors and uses syntax correctly.
+Code may have unclear variable names, comments, or formatting.
-5. Program executes successfully, code uses clear variable names, comments, formatting, and idiomatic Ruby
+5. Program executes without errors and uses syntax correctly.
+Code uses clear variable names, comments, and formatting.

-### Relationships between Classes and Objects
+### Problem Solving and Debugging Object Oriented Ruby

-1. Code does not successfully connect classes with relationships or inheritance
+1. Program exits with an error.
-2. Code connects classes incompletely or with errors; it may have relationships but not inheritance or inheritance but not relationships
+2. Program executes without errors.
+Program is incomplete, or most output does not match the expected output.
-3. Inheritance and Class relationships mostly correct, but with some design errors
+3. Program executes without errors, but may be incomplete.
+Output for several methods does not match the expected output.
-4. Code correctly connects classes with relationships and inheritance,
+4. Output is similar to expected output, but has minor differences in formatting.
-5. Code correctly connects classes with relationships and inheritance,
+5. Output exactly matches expected output.

-### OO Design
+### Object Oriented Design and Class Relationships

-1. Code design does not correctly choose class vs. instance methods
+1. Code does not set up relationships between classes.
-2. Code correctly chooses class vs. instance methods, but does not successfully extract helper methods
+2. Code sets up relationships between classes incompletely or with errors.
-3. Code correctly chooses class vs. instance methods and extracts helper methods, but there are some errors.
+3. Code sets up relationships between classes.
-4. Code correctly selects class and instance methods and successfully extracts helper methods.
-Code may choose wrong models to implement certain methods on or choose wrong levels of visibility for methods.
+4. Code correctly sets up relationships between classes.
+Some code may use class or instance methods inappropriately or duplicate code instead of extracting helper methods.
-5. Code correctly selects class and instance methods and successfully extracts helper methods.
-Code chooses appropriate models to implement methods on and correct levels of visibility.
+5. Code correctly sets up relationships between classes.
+Code correctly uses class and instance methods, as well as extracting helper methods to reduce duplication.